nusco/narjillos/backlog.md

 ###Artist

-* Give a sense of movement when following a locked-on Narjillo (speckles in liquid?) °°
 * Light on/off visual and sound effects
 * Smoother contours when zooming in infrared mode
 * Make food more visible in normal view